-6 - Infrastructure to Support Sustainable Communities 15 - Provide Cultural, Leisure and Sporting Facilities
+6 - Infrastructure to Support Sustainable Communities

-Green and blue infrastructure-(including blue infrastructure) delivers a range of environmental, social and economic benefits including resilience to climate change, positive health and wellbeing effects, active travel opportunities, nature-based solutions and supporting nature recovery.
+Green and blue infrastructure delivers a range of environmental, social and economic benefits including resilience to climate change, positive health and wellbeing effects, active travel opportunities, nature-based solutions and supporting nature recovery.

 Green and blue infrastructure functions at a variety of scales from individual street trees to large woodland; it is found from the local to the landscape scale.
 Green and blue infrastructure can also be formed of linear features such as roadside verges, rights of way and rivers.
 There are many different types of green and blue infrastructure and examples include: